innerfly/php_mvc_twig/README.md

 Description
 ---
-Example PHP application using MVC pattern and Twig template engine.
+Example PHP application using MVC pattern and Twig template engine with CRUD opportunity.

 Installation
 ---